Criticism of Facebook: Copying competitors' products and features

 Beyond acquiring competitors in the social and messaging space with strong potential, Facebook often simply copies products or features to get to the market faster.
 Internal emails have shown that Facebook's leadership, including Mark Zuckerberg were frustrated by the time the company spends on prototyping, and suggested to explore copying entire products like Pinterest.
 "Copying is faster than innovating" – admitted an employee on the internal email thread, which continued: "If you gave the top-down order to go ahead, copy e.g. Pinterest or the gaming dynamics on Foursquare ...
 I am sure [a] very small team of engineers, a [product manager], and a designer would get it done super quickly."

 Many Facebook employees seem to be questioning Facebook's approach of cloning competitors.
 According to leaks, a top quoted question in Facebook's internal all-hands was: "What is our next big product, which does not imitate already existing products on the market?"

 Snapchat

 In June 2014, Facebook launched Slingshot, an app for sending ephemeral photos like Snapchat does.
 In August 2016, the company released Facebook Stories, which is a copy of Snapchat's most popular feature.

 TikTok

 In August 2020, Facebook built Instagram Reels, a feature that functioned and looked similar to TikTok.

 Pinterest

 For several months, Facebook was experimenting with an app called Hobbi, which took many cues from Pinterest.

 Clubhouse

 In the summer of 2021, Facebook started to roll out Live Audio Rooms, which resembles Clubhouse.

 Content

-Facebook has been criticized for removing or allowing various content on posts, photos and entire groups and profiles.
+Facebook or Meta Platforms has been criticized for its management of various content on posts, photos and entire groups and profiles.
+This includes but is not limited to allowing violent content, including content related to war crimes, and not limiting the spread of fake news and COVID-19 misinformation on their platform, as well as allowing incitement of violence against multiple groups.

+Misguiding news publishers and advertisers on video engagement

+Facebook heavily pushed news publishers towards making more videos and discouraging text content.
+However, this was revealed to be wrong as metrics used for time spent on videos was faulty overestimating by 60-80%, later unsealed court documents revealed the metric was wrong between 150-900% time.
+A group of advertisers in California sued Facebook over the allegation.